Computer Siksha

 wallpaper

 Correct Answer: C — background The background attribute in the <body> tag sets an image as the page background.
-For example, <body background=”image.jpg”> loads the image.
-The path works as either a relative or absolute address, and the image tiles by default to fill the entire page.
+For example, <body background=”image.jpg”> loads the image, which consequently tiles by default to fill the entire page.
 However, HTML5 removed support for this attribute.
-Instead, developers now use the CSS background-image property.
-Therefore, know both approaches, but prefer CSS for modern projects.
+Therefore, developers now use the CSS background-image property for modern projects instead.

 Background Image